 3. Look at the document that Esther Azar and I prepared and which you can find linked to my previous blog.
 All three major teachings, those of the Netivot Shalom, the Ohr haChayim, and the May haShilo’ach are rich.

 4. I read three amazing local publications which you can access and which will give you an understanding of how climate change looks in a part of the developed world which provides resources to many places.

 Look at the Amud haT’fillah 110 in the Sefer Ba’al Shem Tov, and how the first stage of davvenen is to become connected to all that is.
-You can find it here or in Menachem Kallus’ book, Pillar of Prayer, pp. 113-118.
+You can find it in the ReSources Catalogue on this site or in Menachem Kallus’ book, Pillar of Prayer, pp. 113-118.
 When I first began to meditate, one exercise was to sit on my bed in my room, step outside myself, and see me meditating on my bed in my room in my house in my city in my state/province, in my country, and so on.
 Perhaps we could use P’sukey d’Zimra more consciously to help people experience this interconnectedness within the One as the Besht suggested.